klmitch/turnstile/README.rst

   Any other configuration value provided in the ``redis.connection_pool.`` hierarchy will be passed as keyword arguments to the configured connection pool class.
-Note that the values passed will be strings.
+Note that the values will be passed as strings.

 redis.db
   Identifies the specific sub-database of the Redis database to be